hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-2.markdown

 representations of objects, which is closer to what I've described as displaying values.

+Let's look at each of these purposes in turn, and how effective the `Show` class is in fulfilling them.

 #### Serialization

 Contrary to what [Real World Haskell: Chapter 6][] argues, I would say that